miusky42/temp/README.md

 ## The EduRABSA_SLM Model Family

+> [!IMPORTANT]
+>  ⚠️ NOTE:  The download links to the EduRABSA_SLM Models will be provided after the review period. ⚠️

 The "**EduRABSA_SLM**" model family consists of fine-tuned multi-task small LLMs (SLMs) designed for resource-efficient opinion mining on education-domain reviews of courses, teaching staff, and universities (e.g. student course or teaching evaluations, and open-ended survey responses).